 • Copies of all previous passports

-• Two colored passport-size photographs
+• Two coloured passport-size photographs

 • Application letter